This groupwide system draws on existing organizational and reporting structures, supplemented by additional elements:

-Corporate Controlling ensures that our risk management standards are implemented and that our risk management process is refined.
-Groupwide, it not only records all the substantial risks, but also evaluates them systematically according to uniform criteria.
+Corporate Controlling ensures that our risk management standards are implemented and that our risk management process is enhanced.
+It not only records all substantial risks groupwide, but also evaluates them systematically according to uniform criteria.
 Major risks and those endangering the continued existence of the company are communicated immediately via ad-hoc reporting.
 Because the divisions are responsible for their own profit and loss, this process is closely interwoven with operational controlling.
 Individual divisional risks are identified and evaluated on a monthly basis.
-Operational risk management is thus firmly rooted in the divisions.
-At the same time, Corporate Finance and Insurance, Corporate Accounting and Tax, Raw Materials & Energy, Technical Procurement & Logistics, Corporate Engineering, and Legal are involved in risk controlling at the Group level.
+Operational risk management is thus firmly anchored in the divisions.
+At the same time, Corporate Finance and Insurance, Corporate Accounting & Tax, Raw Materials & Energy, Technical Procurement & Logistics, Corporate Engineering, and Legal are involved in risk controlling at the Group level.

 Financial risks are managed by Corporate Finance and Insurance, which is responsible for all measures relating to exchange-rate and interest-rate hedging transactions and ensuring adequate Group liquidity.
 The operational framework is set out in detailed specifications and regulations covering, for example, separation of trading and settlement functions.
-Corporate Accounting and Tax monitors receivables management vis-à-vis customers and suppliers.
+Corporate Accounting & Tax monitors receivables management vis-à-vis customers.

 Internal Control System (ICS) and Internal Control System for Accounting

 Our internal control system (ICS) is an integral component of our risk management system.